All Episodes

 Got it.

-So there was a block off an area, yeah.
+So it was block off an area.

 The truck would come with the skates and everybody would get them.